Coping with Grief

 Friends will be welcomed on Friday, from 10 a.m., until the time of services at 11 a.m., in North Buffalo Grace Brethren Church.
 Pastor Jim Rose will officiate the service, and interment will follow in Center Hill Church of the Brethren Cemetery.
 In lieu of flowers, memorial contributions may be made to North Buffalo Grace Brethren Church, 135 Glade Run Rd., Kittanning, PA 16201, or to Sigel Sportsmen Club, P.O.
 Box 155, Sigel, PA 15860-0155.
 Funeral arrangements have been entrusted to the Welch Funeral Home in Ford City.
 To send an online condolence, please visit www.welchfh.com.

-in memory of James K. Bowser, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James K. Bowser, please visit our floral store.